Parental Control overview

 Add profile: allows you to create a profile for your children.

 Settings: here you can edit the general settings for your BullGuard Parental Control plugin.

 Introducing Parental Control

-Parental Control is a new feature in the BullGuard Internet Security suite that enables you to keep an eye on what your children are doing online.
+Parental Control is a new feature in the BullGuard Premium Protection suite that enables you to keep an eye on what your children are doing online.
 Parental Control will protect your children from inappropriate content and dubious sites, limit their time on the Internet, monitor their online behaviour and help them keep their personal details to themselves.
 You define where the lines are drawn.

 The module is based on unique profiles that specify blocked content, computer or internet access schedules and blacklisted information that they cannot use online.
-To prevent children from editing the Parental Control settings, both the module and the logging options are password protected and can only be changed by you, the parent.
+To prevent children from editing the Parental Control settings, these can only be accessed with your account password.